Dev Access CLI tool

 Follow the Android prerequisites for the Dev Access CLI tool:

 • The Android ADB component must be present on the machine.
-If you have an OpenText Functional Testing Lab connector installed on the machine, the default ADB location is C:\Program Files\Functional Testing Lab for Mobile and Web Server Connector\connector\android-sdk-windows\platform-tools.
+If you have an OpenText Functional Testing Lab connector installed on the machine, the default ADB location is C:\Program Files\Functional Testing Lab for Mobile and Web Connector\connector\android-sdk-windows\platform-tools.

 • Basic knowledge of ADB is required.
 For details, see Android Debug Bridge in the Android Developer documentation.